ed-donner/event/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/ed-donner/event?quickstart=1)

 In the codespace, wait a few minutes for your codespace to initialize.
-When you see that the `.venv` directory has been created, you can run:
+When you see that the `.venv` directory has been created, you're ready.

+## The Agent Looop

+Please open the file loop.ipynb on the left, and follow the instructions.

+## Playiing "AGENTS IN ALLIANCE"

+Open a Terminal (View menu)

 `uv run simple.py`